EyesIce/ansible_script/README.md

 # ansible_script
 This ansible playbook is used for getting useful informations from remote server.

-Whitin script.yml are definied only hosts and roles.
+Within script.yml are definied only hosts and roles.
 Each role name is a directory that contains two subdirectories which are Files/ and Tasks/.

 Files contains all the scripts.
 Tasks contains just main.yml.
 In main.yml are written all tasks will run on remote server.